Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Still.

-Oh, I've got to say, I'm so sorry that I didn't mention this earlier.
+Oh, I've got to say, I'm so sorry that I didn't mention this earlier, the succulent Chinese meal man.

-Oh, that makes me laugh every time.
+Oh, that makes me laugh.

 I cannot not laugh.